AAAipa/dataset_unfastening/README.md

 ## Introduction

-This repo contains the data used in paper XXXXXXXXX published in XXXXXXXX on XX.XX.XXXX.
+This repo contains the data set, which have been used for the CCN-based detection of rounded screw drives.

 ## Dataset Structure